What is ALA? Is alpha lipoic acid a nootropic? How effective is it? This article examines these questions so you don’t have to.

 Anybody with the hot potato tries to toss it to the next player to avoid burning their hands.

 Unpaired electrons are like a hot potato, and if they successfully form a chemical bond with an essential structure like DNA, RNA, or certain proteins, they can cause genetic mutation.

-Yes, free radicals and oxidation can lead to cellular damage that can cause inflammation of our bodily tissues, or even full blown cancer.
+Yes, free radicals and oxidation can lead to cellular damage.
+This can cause inflammation in our tissues, or even cancer.

 Luckily, there are antioxidants like ALA that cruise around our bodies like microscopic sharks, devouring free radicals to render them harmless.

 The great thing about ALA is that when it comes into contact with other antioxidants, it ‘recharges’ them by taking away any free radicals they’ve already soaked up.

 Vitamin C, vitamin E, glutathione, and aceytyl l-carnitine (ALCAR), can all be rejuvenated by coming into contact with ALA.

 Preventing cellular damage in this way is one of the reasons ALA can be an effective treatment for heart disease, diabetes, neurological disorders like Alzheimer’s, and even better skin.